-I understand from my superintendent pharmacist that in order to act as a trainer to students I will need to undertake training.
-I decided to take part in a live training event organised by APPEL.
-The event was 'Preceptor training', a half-day training programme to train pharmacists to facilitate fourth year pharmacy student placements.
+I understand from my superintendent pharmacist that to act as a trainer to students I will need to undertake training.
+I contacted APPEL to enroll in the online training on the APPEL Virtual Learning Environment and completed the APPEL Trainer Training Programme.